pyrotek45/fif_network/README.md

 # fif_network
-A genetic algorithm using a fif-gates ( a logic gate of my own design ) to create a network or brain.
+A genetic algorithm using fif-gates ( a logic gate of my own design ) to create a network or brain.